Revocable or Irrevocable – Which Trust Type is Best for You?

 The irrevocable trust can protect assets from judgements and the actions of creditors, a valuable benefit for those who may be the target of lawsuits.

 You do not lose access to government benefits.
-Placing assets into an irrevocable trust can reduce your wealth for qualification for Social Security and Medicare benefits.
+Placing assets into an irrevocable trust can reduce your assets for qualification for Social Security and Medicare benefits.

 Along with advantages always come some disadvantages, including: